-Tables displaying landforms by property type were created by running a query in the NDCRS database.
-The cross tabulation of landform by property type for recorded sites in each SU are limited by the completeness and accuracy of data in the computerized site data files.
-The following is an itemization of problems that were noted in the site data listings.
+Tables displaying landforms by property type were created by running a query of the NDCRS data.
+The cross tabulation of landform by property type for recorded sites in each SU are limited by the completeness and accuracy of data in the NDCRS files.
+The following are problems that were noted.
 As pointed out by Dancy (1988:15), "site record data reveal more about the identification and recording processes than actual site densities and distributions."
-Implications for limitations in the cross tabulation are noted.
+Implications for limitations in the cross tabulation are noted as well.

-"Landform 2" data, the information used in the tables, was missing for some records.
-Sites for which this data was missing were not included in the landform by property tabulations.
-Most "missing data" resulted from coding old site forms after the inception of the computerized site file database in 1980.
-Many of the older site records simply did not locate sites precisely enough to enable plotting on USGS maps to determine site locational information.
-The older site records were lacking in other sorts of data as well.
+Most "missing data" resulted from coding old site forms after the inception of a computerized site database in 1980.
+Many of the older records simply did not locate sites precisely enough to enable accurate mapping.
+The older records lack in other sorts of data:

-In a similar set of cases, there were erroneous entries (e.g., "71") in the "Landform 2" data field.
-Some of this eventually can be corrected utilizing GIS.

-In cases where "Feature Type" was coded "2" (probable), the feature type was not tabulated.
-In some of these cases, no feature type was coded "1" (present).
-In a parallel set of cases, no feature type was coded either "1" or "2."
-In both kinds of cases, no feature type (site type) was known with certainty to be present.
-Such site records were not included in the property type by landform tabulation.

-A query was run in the site file database to determine which sites have been coded for "Cultural/Temporal Affiliation."
-Cultural/temporal affiliation often has not been coded.
-These cases were identified as "Unknown" and listed at the bottom of the tables.
-As sites are updated, some of this can be corrected.
+- There are erroneous entries (e.g., "71") in the "Landform 2" data field. - In cases where "Feature Type" was coded "2" (probable), the feature type is not tabulated.
+In some of cases, no feature type is coded.
+In other words, no feature type (site type) was known with certainty to be present.
+Such records are not included in the property type by landform tabulation. - A query was run in the NDCRS database to determine which sites have been coded for "Cultural/Temporal Affiliation."
+Cultural/temporal affiliation often has not been coded or not updated after post-inventory analyses.
+These cases are identified as "Unknown."